hannaco/DH110/Assignment1/README.md

 #### 9. Help Users Recognize, Diagnose, and Recover From Errors
 * For login, a generic error message appears, so there is no indication if one of the fields are incorrect, or if they already have an account.
 (2)

-> *Recommendation: Have a clearer error message that gives the user an idea of what went wrong.*
+> *Recommendation: Have a clearer error message that gives the user an idea of what went wrong.
+For example, inform the user that the password and username do not match, or if the user doesn't already have an account.*

 #### 10. Help and Documentation
 * Users are able to contact them for help, but there is no guide to help the user navigate the site, and there isn't a FAQ section to answer common questions that one may have.
 Thus, they may have to wait for a response every time they have a question.
 (2)